Frequently Asked Questions

 What if I haven’t taken the TOEFL or GRE exam yet?

-We need to have the results in our office no later than the end of December 2012.
+Iff you are unable to schedule a test that will allow scores to be received by the University by the application deadline, please make sure that you schedule a test so that the scores are recieved no later than the end of December.
 If your score is not received on time, it could jeopardize your admission to the program.

 What sort of writing samples do I have to send?

-Submit two (2) original essays, in English, in music research, analysis, or criticism that demonstrate your ability to carry out scholarly work in music.
+Submit two original essays, in English, in music research, analysis, or criticism that demonstrate your ability to carry out scholarly work in music.
 The papers, typically generated in prior course work, should be at least ten pages in length and demonstrate knowledge of proper bibliographic citation practices (your paper must contain a bibliography).
-Please send photocopies of your papers (do not send your originals).

 Submit 2-3 original essays in music research, analysis or criticism.
-In addition to these, you may send papers on other subjects if you think that they support some aspect of your application for admission.
+In addition to these, you may submit papers on other subjects if you think that they support some aspect of your application for admission.
 Please limit your essays to those that exemplify your best work.
-Please send PHOTOCOPIES of your papers.

 How do I find out my audition date and time?

 Actual audition schedules are set by the studios themselves.
+Studios contact applicants directly to set up audition times.
 You may contact the professor of your studio to follow up on this.
 Click here for the faculty information page.

 How does the Department decide?